4.2 The CCDs

 WFC Properties

-The WFC detector consists of two 4096 × 2048 charge-coupled devices that are sensitive from the blue edge of the visual spectrum to the near-IR, called WFC1 and WFC2.
+The WFC detector consists of two 4096 × 2048 charge-coupled devices (CCDs) that are sensitive from the blue edge of the visual spectrum to the near-IR, called WFC1 and WFC2.
 These CCDs are thinned, backside-illuminated devices manufactured by Scientific Imaging Technologies (SITe), and are butted together to create an effective 4096 × 4096 pixel2 (202 × 202 arcsec2) array with a gap corresponding to approximately 50 pixels (2.5 arcsec) between the chips.
 The CCD camera design incorporates a warm dewar window, designed to prevent buildup of contaminants on the window that cause a loss of UV throughput.
 A summary of the ACS CCD performance is given in Table 3.1.

 HRC